Fritz Sauckel: General Plenipotentiary for Labour Deployment

 On 21 March 1942, Sauckel was appointed to the position for which he would be forever linked in history, General Plenipotentiary for Labour Deployment (Generalbevollmächtigter für den Arbeitseinsatz) on the recommendation of Martin Bormann.

 Sauckel worked directly under Reichsmarschall Hermann Göring within the Four Year Plan Office, obtaining and allocating labour for German industry and agriculture.
 On 27 March 1942, Göring issued a decree naming Sauckel the Leader of the Department of Labor Allocation within the Four Year Plan.
 In response to increased demands for labour from German war industries, Hitler issued a decree on 30 September 1942 granting Sauckel extraordinary powers over both civil and military authorities in the occupied territories.
 His agents were authorized “to issue directives to the competent military and civilian authorities” to ensure an adequate supply of labourers.
 Sauckel therefore met the ever-increasing requirement for manpower with people from the occupied territories.
 Voluntary numbers were insufficient and forced civilian labour was introduced within a few months.
-Of an estimated five million foreign workers brought to Germany, only around 200,000 came voluntarily, according to a March 1944 statement by Sauckel introduced as evidence at Nuremberg.
+Of an estimated five million foreign workers brought to Germany, only around 200,000 came voluntarily, according to a March 1944 statement by Sauckel introduced as evidence at the Nuremberg trials.

 The majority of the acquired workers originated from the Eastern territories, especially in Poland and the Soviet Union where the methods used to gain workers were very harsh.
 The Army was used to pressgang local people and most were taken by force to the Reich.
 In addition to forced civilian labourers, Sauckel authorized the use of prisoners of war.
 Conditions of work were extremely poor and discipline severe, especially for concentration camp prisoners.
 All the latter were unpaid and provided with starvation rations, barely keeping those workers alive.
 Such slave labour was widely used in many German industries, including coal mining, steel making, and armaments manufacture.
 The use of forced and slave labour continually increased throughout the war, especially after Albert Speer, the Reichsminister of Armaments and War Production, in April 1942 brought about the formation of the Central Planning Board, which determined the labor requirements of industry, agriculture and all other components of the German war economy, and requisitioned that labor through Sauckel’s office.
 It has been estimated that over 12 million such laborers eventually were brought forcibly to Germany to work, often by brutal coercion.